-Is the Pic du Midi open to the public?
+Is the Pic du Midi Observatory open to the public?

-Yes, the Pic du Midi is open to the public between May and November and you can visit during the day and you can even stay overnight.
-It really is an amazing experience taking the cable car up to the summit of the mountain.
+Also known as the Pic du Midi de Bigorre the observatory is open to the general public between June and November.
+You can visit during the day and you can even stay overnight.
+It really is an amazing experience taking the cable car up to the summit of the Pic du Midi.
 Breathtaking doesn’t do it justice.

-In years gone by it was possible to drive a dusty road from the Col du Tourmalet to a large parking area below the summit, from where a steep path led upwards into this weird and fascinating landscape.
+In years gone by it was possible to drive a dusty road from the foot of the famous Col du Tourmalet to a large parking area below the summit, from where a steep path led upwards into this weird and fascinating landscape.

-Now that is no longer possible, and visitors must take a cable car from the nearby village of La Mongie, although you may still be able to walk up from the Col du Tourmalet; though I wouldn’t advise it.
+Now that is no longer possible, and visitors must take a cable car ride from the nearby village of La Mongie.

-The cable car runs every 15 minutes and the cabin has a capacity of 45 people.
-Needless to say the view from the cable car is spectacular and the 15 minute journey is unbelivably exciting.
+The Pic du Midi cable car runs every 15 minutes from its departure point at the foot of the mountain and the cabin has a capacity of 45 people.
+Needless to say, the view from the cable car is spectacular and the extraordinary journey is unbelievably exciting.

-Visiting the Pic du Midi should be the highlight of anyone’s winter sports holiday in the tangle of rugged mountains between France and Spain.
+Visiting the Pic du Midi and its astronomy observatory should be the highlight of anyone’s winter sports holiday in the tangle of rugged mountains between France and Spain.

 Only 19 guests can be accommodated overnight, with stargazing, conducted tours of the telescopes, and gourmet dining on the menu.